HSLdevcom/jore4/wiki/railml.md

 }
 ```

-The result is too long to paste here but cursory skimming indicates that the Digitraffic station `shortCode`s matches `<ocp code="FOO">` in the IVU railML.
+The result is too long to paste here but cursory skimming indicates that the Digitraffic station `shortCode` matches `<ocp code="FOO">` in the IVU railML.
 `shortCode` is the commonly used ID for train stations used by public transport organizations in Finland.

 There can be a process for introducing new stations from the Finnish Transport Infrastructure Agency to Jore4.